THE ART OF CONSTANT CHANGE

 Shepparton Festival, Shepparton Art Museum, Australia June 2021

-The Art of Constant Change is a video artwork by PluginHUMAN.
-The fractured visuals are driven by the artists own brainwaves.
-This artwork highlights how our neural function is affected by constantly changing global conditions.
+The Art of Constant Change is a 7-minute video artwork by PluginHUMAN.
+The fractured visuals are driven by the artists’ own brainwaves.
+This artwork highlights how we are affected by constantly changing contemporary conditions.

 Meri Leeworthy ~ Composer